 Get all your money and give it to your best friend.
 And then hope in years to come when the divorce is well and truly over your friend gives you back the wealth.
 However, your friend may die, get divorced, go bankrupt or forget who you are.
 You risk losing 100% of your assets – in a divorce settlement you only generally lose half your assets

 Liquidate all your assets and gift them to a banker in a tax haven.
 And then when the divorce is over ask the banker if you can have the money back.
 You suffer massive Capital Gains Tax and you pay stamp duty again when you buy back the assets in Australia.
 Also, it is illegal to tell the Court or the ATO, for that matter, that you don’t have the assets.
 Since you are working in concert with the tax haven banker the assets are still yours.

 You come together with your spouse either before, during or after the marriage and decide how you want to divide up your assets if you separate.
-This is legal but expensive.
-For ‘prenups’, co-habitation agreements, binding financial agreements, superannuation splitting agreements, see here:
+This is expensive.
+Legal Consolidated also believes that they no longer work.
+Our law firm no longer prepares BFAs for that reason.
+For ‘prenups’, cohabitation agreements, binding financial agreements, superannuation splitting agreements, see here:

 Trustee Distribution Statements signed after 30 June

 1. Your Family Trust has default beneficiaries.
 They are your two children Rob and Kevin.

 3. The evil family lawyer subpoenas your accountant, his secretary and an ex-employee of the accounting practice.
 And asks each of them individually in Court: